1. Media Artifact

 (Add more "Resolved" clauses if necessary.)

 What are three reasonable arguments against this proposal?

-1. Why will residents who don't utilize shuttle feel the need to fund a public resource they won't use?
+1. Why will residents who don't utilize public transportation feel comfortable in a driverless shuttle?

 2. How will the implementation of a vast public transportation network within Detroit impact a city built off the car industry, and will it lower sales?

 3. How can we ensure that a public transportation system will serve its purpose even though Detroit's urban density is much lower than other large metropolitan areas that have successfully implemented public transportation?

 Costs and funding:

 What will your proposal cost (in direct expenses, lost tax revenue, lost economic opportunity, and/or non-monetary costs)?
 How will you pay for your proposed legislation?
 Where will/could the funding for your proposal come from?
 Who might object to dedicating resources to your proposal (competing interests)?